selfishprimate/curated-design-resources/README.md

 ## Wireframing

+_The best design resources for wireframing!_

 - [Sketchize](https://sketchize.com): The easiest way to turn your ideas into lovely sketches!
 - [Sketchsheets](https://sketchsheets.com/): Ready to print sketch sheet templates for UX designers.
 - [Sneakpeekit](https://sneakpeekit.com/): Printible grids for deisng wireframing.
 - [Zen Wireframe](https://www.zenwireframe.com/): Create mockups of your websites and apps in just minutes.

 ## Others

+_Some other design resources you may want to check out!_

 - [Speak Human](https://www.speakhuman.today/): Generate human centric microcopy for all purposes.
 - [Lorem Ipsum](https://loremipsum.io/): A handy tool for filler contents.